 Should I Go With an Online-Only Bank?

 In the past few years, the number of online-only banks has increased dramatically.
 Because they have less overhead than brick and mortar banks, online banks are able to provide higher interest rates and charge fewer fees.
-A few years ago, online banks like ING Direct and Ally had crazy monthly interest rates between 2%-4%, but they’ve since gone down to about 0.8-1%.
+A few years ago, online banks like ING Direct (now Capital One 360 and Ally had crazy monthly interest rates between 2%-4%, but they’ve since gone down to about 0.8-1%.
 Not fantastic, but still better than most traditional banks.

 While checking accounts from online banks provide higher interest rates than traditional banks, I’d still open your first checking account with a traditional bank.
 Here’s why.